Gluten-free Homemade Crunchy Taco Hamburger Helper is much healthier than the boxed version. Made in just 1 skillet and ready in 30 minutes!

 If you’ve been reading IGE for any length of time than you know that one of my favorite things to do is remake processed, packaged foods like the aforementioned Homemade Cheeseburger Helper, Creamy Garlic Shells, and Creamy Chicken Pasta to make them healthier (notice I didn’t say healthy.
 But healthier – YES!)
 After today Homemade Crunchy Taco Hamburger Helper is joining the ranks.
 Heck it may even be the new captain.
 All aboard!

 Ok, that was cheesier than this dish, which actually doesn’t have that much cheese and is still yummy even if you want to leave it out.

-Ground beef is browned then seasoned with homemade taco seasoning and then simmered with long grain white rice and chicken broth until the rice is tender.
+Ground beef is seasoned with homemade taco seasoning then simmered with long grain white rice and chicken broth until the rice is tender.
 Freshly shredded cheddar cheese is stirred in at the end then the whole dish is topped with taco-inspired toppings like salsa, avocado, and green onions.

 At any rate, if your family likes quick, easy and satisfying meals, then they will absolutely gobble this one up!

 Start by browning 1lb lean ground beef in a large skillet over medium-high heat with 1 chopped large shallot (or 1/2 small onion.)
 Drain then return to the skillet.